briansterle/hashman-rs/README.md

 * miner_exe: String
    * the fully qualified path to your mining exe.
 This app is designed for a NiceHashMiner.exe but it should be compatible with other miners.
 * gaming_path: String
    * a comma-separated list of directories and .exe's of games.
 Directories will be recursively searched for any .exe's within.
-This does not have actually be a game executable, just any exe that needs exclusive access to the GPU.
+This does not need to actually be a game executable, just any exe that needs exclusive access to the GPU.
 Gaming is the most common use case so this is the term used throughout hashman.
 * mining_path: String
    * a comma-seprated list of executables that are considered "miner" proceseses